sgvlug/website/source/_posts/2012-12-03-rebuilding-an-enterprise-class-linux-infrastructure-in-under-an-hour.md

 ---
 layout: post
-title: "Rebuilding an Entreprise Class Linux Infrastructure in Under an Hour"
+title: "Rebuilding an Enterprise Class Linux Infrastructure in Under an Hour"
 date: 2012-12-03 10:16
 comments: true
 categories:
 ---

+***Please note that we are in a different room this month.
+Signs will be posted, but please check out the directions given under Location:***

 A modern day Linux Infrastructure should be flexible, scalable and able to deal with the constant changes any business will require.
 Automation is key to a